Aftercare and living rules after a facelift

 DO: REST A LOT

-The first few days after your facelift you should take it easy and be on bed rest for the first two days.
-Avoid active situations where you have to do a lot of talking/laughing.
+The first few days after your facelift you should take it easy, real bed rest for the first two days.
+Avoid active situations where you have to do a lot of talking/ laughing.
 This applies to anyone who has had this surgery (major or minor).
 This means resting a lot and not doing (heavy) household chores such as laundry, vacuuming, etc. Is there someone who can cook delicious meals for you, help you get dressed and undressed or occasionally get up for you?
-It’ll be useful to have someone around who can help you.
+It is nice when there is someone who can help you.

-Note: Resting does not mean lying in bed all day.
+Note!
+Resting does not mean lying in bed all day.
 Resting too much and too long is not good for your body either.
-Stretch your legs occasionally, even if it’s a short walk from the toilet to the couch but stick to short distances indoors.
+Stretch your legs occasionally, even if it is during a short walk from the toilet to the couch.
+Stick to short distances indoors.

 DON’T DO IT RIGHT AWAY: SHOWERING AND BATHING

-If you don’t have drains, you may shower quickly after 3 days after surgery if you feel the need.
-Be careful not to dry around the scars by rubbing and avoid getting the plasters wet.
-If you do have drains, then you should wait to shower for a while.
-However, you shouldn’t bathe for the first 6 weeks until the scars are completely healed.
+If you do not have drains, you may shower briefly again 3 days after surgery if you feel the need.
+Be careful to rub dry around the scars and avoid getting the plasters wet.
+If you do have drains, then you should wait to shower for a while anyway.
+However, you should not bathe for the first 6 weeks until the scars are completely healed.

-You should wash your hair with a mild shampoo, such as baby shampoo, 3 days before your first check-up.
-This helps with the crusting and makes removing the sutures easier.
+You should wash your hair with a mild shampoo, such as baby shampoo, 3 days before your first checkup.
+This counteracts crusting and makes removing the sutures easier.

 DO: TAKE PAIN MEDICATION